eoinkelly/notes/proxies.md

 ## Explicit HTTPS

-* very different to explicit HTTP
+TCP proxy functions very differently to explicit HTTP proxy

 1. client makes TCP connection to proxy
-1. Instead of a "proxy GET" the client sends
+1. Instead of a "proxy GET" the client sends a `CONNECT` request - note that this request contains destination host and port but _not_ the path i.e. the proxy does not know which path you are accessing on the server.
     ```
     CONNECT example.com:443 HTTP/1.1
     ```

 1. proxy makes a TCP connection to the url specified
-1. it blindly passes traffic back and forth.
+1. it blindly passes TCP packets back and forth.
 That traffic includes the SSL negotiation (connection upgrades from HTTP to HTTPS) but the proxy cannot see any of it.